Carl Enckell: Career in the financial sector

-Back to politics
+Foreign Minister, 1944–1950

-Enckell returned to politics in September 1944 when he was appointed Minister of Foreign Affairs in Antti Hackzell's cabinet.
-He was sent to peace negotiations to Moscow to replace the head of the Finnish delegation, prime minister Hackzell, who had fallen seriously ill.
-As an outcome, Finland signed the Moscow Armistice which ended the Continuation War between Finland and Soviet Union.
-Enckell took part in the Paris peace conference in August and September 1946 as deputy chairman of the Finnish delegation and on 10 February 1947 he signed the Paris peace treaty as chairman of the delegation.
+In the summer of 1944, following the election of C. G. Mannerheim as president during the ongoing war, Enckell was appointed Foreign Minister in Antti Hackzell's peace cabinet, with the principal task of securing an end to hostilities with the Soviet Union.
+He was sent to peace negotiations in Moscow to replace the head of the Finnish delegation, prime minister Hackzell, who had fallen seriously ill.
+As an outcome, Finland signed the Moscow Armistice which ended the Continuation War between Finland and the Soviet Union.
+Enckell took part in the Paris peace conference in August and September 1946 and on 10 February 1947 he signed the Paris peace treaty as chairman of the Finnish delegation.

-Enckell left his post as insurance company director in 1946 and devoted again to foreign affairs.
-After the Second World War, he took part in structuring a new pragmatic role for Finland in the global politics.
-The policy, later known as Paasikivi–Kekkonen doctrine, was based on the geopolitic fact that Finland was a neighbour to a superpower and did not have powerful allies.
-In 1948 Enckell took part in negotiations with the Soviet Union, after which the countries signed the Agreement of Friendship, Cooperation, and Mutual Assistance, that became a cornerstone for the Finnish foreign policy until the early 1990s.
+After the Second World War, and having formally left his insurance company directorship in 1946, he took part in structuring a new pragmatic role for Finland in global politics.
+The policy, later known as the Paasikivi–Kekkonen doctrine, was based on the geopolitical fact that Finland was a neighbour to a superpower and did not have powerful allies.
+In 1948 Enckell took part in negotiations with the Soviet Union, after which the countries signed the Agreement of Friendship, Cooperation, and Mutual Assistance, that became a cornerstone of Finnish foreign policy until the early 1990s.

 Enckell retired in March 1950, after serving as Foreign Minister for six consecutive years.
 During his career he served a grand total of 2,502 days as foreign minister.